 - The proposed event will not cause undue interference with public transit systems or the use of rights-of-way, and will not unduly inconvenience the general public;

-- The date the application is received by the Revenue Bureau Special Events Program.
+- The date the application is received by the PBOT Special Events Program.

 The Special Events Coordinator may recommend to the Director denial of a permit application filed less than 30 days prior to the date of the event if there is not sufficient time available for the Special Events Program and Advisory Committee to process and review the application.